alteryx/open_source_demos/predict-daily-temperature/README.md

 ## Running the tutorial

-The data can be found in the `dataset` directory, so the notebook can be run without having to download any extra data.
+The data can be found in the `dataset` directory, so the notebook can be run without having to download any additional data.

 ## Alteryx